Fallacies 1: Contemporary approaches

 — The descriptive fallacy, a form of the fallacy of expression, see expression.

 — The fallacy of misplaced concreteness.
-Whitehead introduced this term in the field of the philosophy of science, to denote the error of forgetting the distinction between the model and reality, and more generally between words and things.
+Whitehead introduced this term in the field of the philosophy of science, to denote the error of forgetting the distinction between models and reality, and more generally between words and things.

-— The intentional fallacy, is invoked in literary analysis, to condemn the interpretation of a work based on the intentions attributed to the author.
-It should be noted that, conversely, in the field of law, the argument based on the intentions of the legislator is recognized as perfectly valid.
+— The intentional fallacy, is invoked in literary analysis, to condemn interpretations of works based on the intentions attributed to the authors-whereas in law, arguments based on the intentions of legislators are recognized as valid.

-Many of these so-called fallacies treat scientific language as the norm of ordinary language, and present ordinary arguments as unsatisfactory scientific arguments.
+Many of these so-called fallacies treat scientific language as the norm of ordinary language, and present ordinary arguments as unsatisfactory scientific ones.

 4. Informal Logic and Pragma-Dialectic

-Sicen the 1970s, following Hamblin, the literature on fallacies has developped considerably especially within the theoretical frameworks of Informal Logic and Pragma-Dialectic.
-These works have clearly emphasized the need to systematically take into account the pragmatic conditions under which ordinary language reasoning operates.
+Since the 1970s, following Hamblin, the literature on fallacies has grown considerably especially within the theoretical frameworks of Informal Logic and pragma-dialectic.
+These works have clearly emphasized the importance of systematically considering the pragmatic conditions under which ordinary language reasoning occurs.

-In the Informal Logic framework, Woods and Walton represent the first generation to follow on from Hamblin.
+Within the Informal Logic framework, Woods and Walton are the first generation to build on Hamblin’s work.
 They questioned the logical and pragmatic conditions for the validity of ordinary arguments (Woods and Walton 1989, 1992).
-Woods (2013) focuses on “errors of reasoning”, and insists on the necessity of formalism (Woods 2004).
-Walton, in particular, has developed and systematized a new vision of argument schemes including their “rebuttal factors” (Walton & al., 2008).
-Argumentation is thus defined as a default reasoning process, that is both consistent with Toulmin’s approach and goes beyond it, see layout of argument.
+Woods (2013) focuses on “errors of reasoning”, and emphasizes the importance of formalism (Woods 2004).
+In particular, Walton has developed and systematized a new vision of argument schemes including their “rebuttal factors” (Walton & al., 2008).
+Argumentation is thus defined as a default reasoning process, that is consistent with yet goes beyond Toulmin’s approach, see layout of argument.

-In principle, each of these ten rules of discussion constitutes a separate and distinct standard or norm for critical discussion.
-Any violation of one or more of the rules, wo matter which party commits it and at what stage of the discussion, is a possible threat to the resolution of a disagreement, and must therefore be considered an improper discussion move.
+Each rules of discussion constitutes a distinct standard or norm for critical discussion.
+Any violation of one or more of these rules, no matter which party commits it or at what stage of the discussion, threatens to the resolution of the disagreement, and is therefore an improper discussion move.
 In the pragma-dialectical approach, fallacies are analyzed as such improper discussion moves in which a discussion rule has been violated.
-A fallacy is then defined as a speech act that prejudices or frustrates efforts to resolve a difference of opinion and the use of the term “fallacy” is thus systematically linked with the rules of critical discussion. (van Eemeren and Grootendorst, 1995, no pag.)
+A fallacy is defined as a speech act that prejudices or frustrates efforts to resolve a difference of opinion; thus, the term “fallacy” is thus systematically linked with the rules of critical discussion (van Eemeren and Grootendorst, 1995, no pag.)

 Natural argumentation develops in contexts where the question of truth is suspended.
-It can also arise when a decision has to be made urgently, even if not all the necessary information is available.
+It can also arise when a quick decision must be made, even when not all the necessary information is available.

-The desire to resolve a dispute rationally is the manifestation of a specific and legitimate desire, which is obviously not a prerequisite for argumentation.
-One can also argue in order to resolve the dispute for one’s own benefit, at any cost, to put an end to the matter; or to uphold the truth, or to protect one’s interests; to spread one’s emotions, to satisfy one’s ego, to fill one’s time, for pleasure…
+The desire to resolve a dispute rationally is a legitimate desire, though it is not a prerequisite for argumentation.
+One may argue in order to resolve a dispute for one’s own benefit, at any cost, to put an end to the matter; or to uphold the truth, to protect one’s interests; to express emotions, to satisfy one’s ego, to pass the time, or for pleasure.

-One may also be interested not in resolving the disagreement but in deepening it.
-For example, if a new problem has just arisen, it may be more productive and rational, to articulate the problem properly, rather than trying to eliminate it prematurely.
+One may also be interested in deepening deepening the disagreement rather than resolving it.
+For example, when a new problem arises, it may be more productive and more rational to articulate the problem properly than to prematurely try to eliminate it.

-There are interesting arguments, that contain a part of the truth, the whole truth being unknown and not entirely in one camp.
-On the other hand, a speaker may present a weak or even doubtful argument, in an exploratory way, while explicitly emphasizing its uncertain character.
-It is therefore impossible to introduce a definition of fallacies based on truth and validity as a single regulatory ideal for all argumentative situations.
+Some interesting arguments contain a part of the truth, when the whole truth is unknown and not entirely in one camp.
+Conversely, a speaker may present a weak or even doubtful argument, in an exploratory manner, while explicitly emphasizing its uncertain nature.
+It is impossible to introduce a definition of fallacies based on truth and validity as a single regulatory ideal for all argumentative situations.

-In order to criticize an argument, the analyst must first delineate the discursive passage in which the argument is intuitively seen.
+To critique an argument, an analyst must first delineate the discursive passage in which the argument is intuitively seen.
 This basic operation must itself be technically justified, see tagging; indicators.
-On the other hand, the quality of the argument must be assessed in relation to the argumentative question on which it depends, including the replicas introduced by opponents, see stasis; question; relevance.
+Conversely, the quality of the argument must be assessed based on its larger context, and, more precisely on the argumentative question to which it pertains.
+This includes the responses introduced by opponents, see stasis; question; relevance.

-The diagnosis of fallacy is supposed to be made by the logician who has the role of fulfilling “meta” function of the evaluator’s in a neutral and objective way.
-That is, he must perform this role as if he had no interest in the controversial issue, but only in correcting the discourse evaluated according to a priori rules and principles.
-As Hamblin points out, this position is untenable in the case of “actual practical argument’, (1970, p.
+Logicians are supposed to diagnose fallacies in a neutral and objective way.
+In other words, they must perform this role as if they had no interest in the controversial issue, only in correcting the evaluated discourse according to a priori rules and principles.
+However, as Hamblin points out this position is untenable in the case of “actual practical argument,’ (1970, p.
 244), see norms; rules; evaluation.
-The evaluators of social arguments are by no means excluded from the argument; they are also participants among many others.
+Evaluators of social arguments are not excluded from the argument; they are also participants as well.

-These elements — an atomistic approach, an arbiter above the fray, reinforced by a strong reductionist tendency —, are all present in the practical advice with which the Encyclopedia of Philosophy concludes its entry on fallacies:
+These elements–an atomistic approach, an arbiter above the fray and a strong reductionist tendency–are all present in the practical advice with which the Encyclopedia of Philosophy concludes its entry on fallacies:

 As Richard Whately remarked “…a very long discussion is one of the most effective veils of Fallacy: … a Fallacy which when stated barely… would not deceive a child, may deceive half the world if diluted in a quarto volume.”
 (Elements of Logic, p.
 151).
 Consequently, an important weapon against fallacy is condensation, extracting the substance of the argument from a mass of verbiage.
 But this device too has its dangers; it may produce oversimplification, that is, the fallacy a dicto secundum quid, of dropping relevant qualification.
 When we suspect a fallacy, our aim must be to discover exactly what the argument is; and, in general the way to do this is first to pick out its main outlines, and then to take into account any relevant subtleties or qualifications.
 (Mackie 1967, p.
 179; italics in the original).

-Even if one were to agree with this method, the problem of implementing the proposed solution would remain unresolved, since nothing is said about how to deal with natural language and speech, which is somewhat contradictorily regarded as both an insubstantial and a malignant medium.
+Even if one were to agree with the method, the problem of implementing the proposed solution would remain unresolved, since it doesn’t address how to deal with natural language and speech: these are contradictorily regarded as an insubstantial and malignant media.

-Natural language, the common vehicle of argument, is accused of dissolving logic into meaningless verbiage that serves to conceal unsavory human interests.
-Thus, a sustained war against language would be the price to be paid for a correct determination of sound arguments, that is, for the elimination of fallacies, or, to put it plainly, a replacement of ordinary language in all its ordinary functions by some formal language, yet to be discovered.
+Natural language, the common vehicle of argument, is accused of dissolving logic into meaningless verbiage that conceals unsavory human interests.
+Thus, a sustained war against language would be the price to pay for correctly determining sound arguments–for eliminating fallacies.
+In other words, replacing ordinary language in all its ordinary functions with an as-yet-undiscovered formal language, would be required.

 Moreover, it may be noted that natural language is to natural reasoning what air resistance is to the flight of the “light dove”: